lwriedt/lwriedt.github.io/README.md

-# Articles written for Transparency International, Denmark
+# Articles written for any interested party in the public.

 The topic for these articles are *digitalization* and use of Information Technology in administrative processes.

-## Lars Wriedt, Transparency Danmark, board member 2022-2024
+## Lars Wriedt, 2023

-Transparency International Danmark  C/O CBS  Dalgas Have 15, V.2.35 2000 Frederiksberg, Danmark.
-CVR-nr: 3199587
+Copenhagen, Denmark